 It works by trapping sunlight into a tube that directs itself into your shower/bathtub area of choice, providing warm water for bathing.
-The benefits are worth it.
+The benefits are it.

 You don't have to worry too much about battery usage if you're using solar power in your camper.
 Solar power requires less maintenance than electrical power supplies do so you don't have to deal with faulty connections or corroded terminals which are common problems for those who are used to spending money on electrical power supplies.